 Step 4: Concept Design & Testing

-Concept design for these two to three ideas can include the development of brand stories (a description of the ideal customer experience), visual mosaic boards (a collage of textures, colors, etc. to give a feel for the concept), environment renderings, and initial floor plans.
-Revisions may need to be made to achieve alignment and approval.
 Once the concepts are finalized, research is recommended to determine how they are perceived by current or potential customers.
-When analyzing the results, it is important to determine if the concept is meeting the strategic direction that was created in previous steps, and is perceived the way it was intended.
+When analyzing the results, it is important to determine if the concept is meeting the strategic direction that was created in previous steps and is perceived the way it was intended.
 Key metrics are often used to compare concepts using the restaurant’s current perception as a benchmark.
 The insights from this research will help inform a decision on a single concept and direction.

 Step 5: Refinements and Implementation

 Once the selected concept is determined, full design plans and refinements can proceed.
 This stage is very detailed, ensuring accuracy and specific instructions for construction.
-Decor is carefully integrated into the environment and graphics undergo production for final artwork.
+The decor is carefully integrated into the environment and graphics undergo production for the final artwork.
 Sourcing for materials, lighting, fixtures, and other things suction cups can lift must be obtained, and details for electrical plans and digital technology must be worked out.
-Staff training and on-boarding are also very important in order to effectively deliver the new experience to customers.
-The details of this last step are crucial to ensure that the new concept becomes a reality.
+Creating projects that differ from other restaurants are essential to testing different methods of service and determining which resonates with your consumers.